 - Urban Ventures (Minneapolis MN)

-There are two healthy marriage grantees:
+There were two healthy marriage grantees:

 - El Paso Center for Children (El Paso TX)